 The CP9 of One Piece.
 While the CP1-8 (CP meaning Cipher Pol, or numbered police) are well-known government intelligence agencies, the ninth one is a complete secret that the ordinary citizens only think of as a rumor.
 This is because the CP9 has the right to kill whoever they feel is an obstruction to their mission.

-James Edwards: So which branch of the government do we report to?
+James Edwards: Hey, what branch of the government do we report to?

 Agent Kay: None, they ask too many questions.

 The movie Conspiracy Theory features an unnamed government agency, and the way one of their agents describes it could be an excellent page quote:

 "If the intelligence community is a family, think of us as the uncle no one talks about."

 In Hellboy, one of Tom Manning's jobs is to deny the existence of the Bureau of Paranormal Research & Defense and cover up all evidence of their missions (which is a deviation from the original comic books, where the Bureau's existence was public knowledge).
 But in the sequel, Hellboy deliberately reveals the Bureau's existence by appearing on a live news broadcast.

 The covert organization in all iterations of Nikita, including the twoTV series and the Trans Atlantic EquivalentPoint of No Return, is a black-ops program for assassination and counterintelligence that does not officially exist.
 Which has allowed the program's leader to turn it into a work-for-hire operation that the government can't shut down.

 Deconstructed in Transformers when Lennox, Epps, and the other Army Rangers refuse to take orders from the Sector 7 agents because their unit does not officially exist.

 In the Matt Helm series of novels written by Donald Hamilton, the U.S. assassination agency with no name that Matt works for.